akumar23/HAL-AI-AdvisorBot/README.md

 # HAL-AI-AdvisorBot
 An AI chatbot that gives advice to CMPE and SE students at SJSU.

-Download or git clone the code and naviagte to where the project is downloaded
+Download or git clone the code and naviagte to where the project is downloaded.

+Make sure you have python3 and pip3.

-then run pip3 install -r requirements.txt to make sure the needed python libraries are installed.
+then run 'pip3 install -r requirements.txt' to make sure the needed python libraries are installed.

-if you run into errors try

-pip3 install -U pip setuptools

-OR

-pip3 install --upgrade pip setuptools wheel

-Then run python -m spacy download en

-Finally run the code with python3 runChatbot.py and go to http://127.0.0.1:5000/
+Finally run the code with 'python3 runChatbot.py' and wait for all the training data to be read and go to http://127.0.0.1:5000/